Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Abstract

 \section{Abstract}

-We study mechanism design when agents may have hidden secondary goals which will manifest as non-trivial preferences among outcomes for which their primary utility is the same.
-We show that in such cases, a mechanism is robust against strategic manipulation if and only if it is not only incentive-compatible, but also nonbossy --- a well-studied property in the context of matching and allocation mechanisms.
-We give complete characterizations of incentive-compatible and nonbossy mechanisms in various settings, including auctions with single-parameter agents and public decision settings where all agents share a common outcome.
-In particular, we show that in the single-item setting, a mechanism is incentive-compatible, individually rational, and nonbossy if and only if it is a sequential posted-price mechanism.
-In contrast, we show that in more general single-parameter environments, there exist mechanisms satisfying our characterization that significantly outperform sequential posted-price mechanisms in terms of revenue or efficiency (sometimes by an exponential factor).
+We study mechanism design when agents may have hidden secondary goals which will play a role when the primary utility of the outcomes is the same.
+We show that in such cases, a mechanism is immune to strategic manipulation if and only if it is incentive compatible with regard to primary utility --- a property we term ``primary incentive compatibility'' --- {\em and} nonbossy --- a well-studied property in the context of matching and allocation mechanisms.
+We give complete characterizations of primarily incentive-compatible and nonbossy mechanisms in various settings, including auctions with single-parameter agents and public decision settings where all agents share a common outcome.
+In particular, we show that in the single-item setting, a mechanism is primarily incentive compatible, individually rational, and nonbossy if and only if it is a sequential posted-price mechanism.